JuliaActuary/FinanceModels.jl/README.md

 - `accumulation(curve,from,to)` or `accumulation(curve,to)` gives the accumulation factor
 - `forward(curve,from,to)` gives the average rate between the two given times
 - `zero(curve,time)` or `zero(curve,time,CompoundingFrequency)` gives the zero-coupon spot rate for the given time.
+- `par(curve,time` gives the coupon-paying par equivalent rate for the given time.

 ### Combinations